 For concreteness, consider the lowest-order meaningful expansion of $\delta \rho(\delta \phi)$.
 The simplest non-trivial profile with CF contrast $q$ is linear, whereby the arguments of \S\ref{subsec:ModelAssumptions} imply that

-Here, under the self-similar spiral ansatz \eqref{eq:SSSAnsatz}, $q$ is constant throughout the volume, although this can be generalised to $q(\theta)$ as discussed in \S\ref{subsubsec:SelfSimilarAnsatz}.
-For such a linear density profile, consistent with both observations and simulations, Eq.~\eqref{eq:NSrY} gives the spiral pressure profile
+Here, under the self-similar spiral ansatz \eqref{eq:SSSAnsatz}, $q$ is constant throughout the volume, although this can be generalized to $q(\theta)$ as discussed in \S\ref{subsubsec:SelfSimilarAnsatz}.
+For such a linear azimuthal density profile, consistent with both observations and simulations, Eq.~\eqref{eq:NSrY} gives the spiral pressure profile

 demonstrated in Fig.~\ref{fig:SSParabola}.
 The figure shows the normalised profiles